Google Lens vs Labellerr

 ✦ Google Lens highlights

-• Text Translation — Translate text in real-time
+• Text Translation — Translates text in images in real time

-• Product Search — Find products online based on images
+• Product Search — Finds products by scanning images

 ✦ Labellerr highlights